 Seven Layer Bars aka Magic Bars are a simple yet indeed decadent combination of graham cracker crust, coconut, chocolate chips, butterscotch chips, sweetened condensed milk, & nuts.
 The sweetened condensed milk caramelizes on the top and is the glue that melds the flavors and pulls all the layers together!

-When I was in High School, only seniors were allowed to leave campus during the day, but, as soon as I got my driver’s license, my friend Blair and I would sneak out to buy Seven Layer Bars from a local bakery.
-Yes, we risked getting detention because these bars are THAT addicting.
-I still have zero self-control, so these are not treats that I want sitting around the house.
-My best friend from High School and her fiance came into town last weekend, and it seemed like the perfect opportunity to make them!
+When I was in High School, only seniors could leave campus during the day.
+But, as soon as I got my driver’s license, my friend Blair and I would sneak out.
+Of course, for the most part, to buy Seven Layer Bars from a local bakery.
+Yes, we risked getting detention for that reason because these bars are THAT addicting.
+I still have zero self-control, so for this reason these are not treats that I want sitting around the house.
+My best friend from High School and her fiance came into town last weekend!
+Now was the perfect opportunity in particular to make them!

 Some people call 7-Layer Bars “Magic Bars.”
 It is my firm belief that these bars got this nondescript name because the only reason such a simple recipe could taste so amazing is by magic.
 I actually found my great-grandmother’s recipe for this magical treat in my Mom’s recipe box.
 Had I known it was there in High School, I could have saved Blair and me several hours of detention!

-- Pour sweetened condensed milk over the entire surface.
+Pour sweetened condensed milk over the entire surface.
 My only advice here is to keep the can moving, so the milk doesn’t pool.
-I create a pattern like a sine wave and then go back across in the same pattern but filling in the gaps.
-I apologize for the math analogy…I just couldn’t refrain.
+Create a pattern like a sine wave and then go back across in the same pattern but filling in the gaps.
+Sorry for the math analogy…I just couldn’t refrain.